mikyrenato/Project-4-Blog/README.md

 ----
  ## Acknowledgements

- Thank you to my mentor Harry Dhillon for his guidance and support and to my friend Marcin Placek for helping me with the testing of the website.
+ Many thanks to my mentor Harry Dhillon for his guidance and support and to my friend Marcin Placek for helping me with the testing of the website.